AttwellLab/MyelinatedAxonModel/README.md

 # MyelinatedAxonModel
-Code used in Arancibia-Carcamo, Ford, Cossell, Ishida, Tohyama &amp; Attwell (2017) eLife
+Code used to simulate the action potential in myelinated axons by Arancibia-Carcamo, Ford, Cossell, Ishida, Tohyama &amp; Attwell (2017) eLife